Gianluca Lapadula: Loans to Atletico Roma and Cesena

-Lapadula made his debut for Atletico Roma on 8 August 2010, in the Coppa Italia preliminary round, lost in extra time (1–2).
+Lapadula made his debut for Atletico Roma on 8 August 2010, in the Coppa Italia preliminary round, lost in extra time (2–1).
 In January 2011, he left for Ravenna.
 He concluded the 2011–12 season as the topscorer in Group A with 24 goals.

 On 15 June 2012, Lapadula joined Serie B club Cesena in co-ownership, signing a five-year contract.
 Lapadula failed to play regularly for Cesena, and on 8 January 2013 he was signed by Frosinone.
 In July 2013 the co-ownership between Cesena and Parma was resolved, and Lapadula returned to Parma.

 Loans to Gorica and Teramo

 Lapadula was loaned to Slovenian club ND Gorica on 1 July, along with Bright Addae, Daniele Bazzoffia, Uroš Celcer, Massimo Coda, Alex Cordaz, Sebestyén Ihrig-Farkas, Alen Jogan, Floriano Vanzo and Fabio Lebran.
 The deals were finalised on 12 July.
+He helped the club win the Slovenian Football Cup, scoring twice away to Aluminij in the second leg of the quarter-finals (3–1), and once more in a 2–1 home win over Rudar Velenje in the semi-finals.

 In July 2014 he was loaned to Teramo, where he scored 21 goals and helped the club achieve promotion to Serie B, then cancelled in August 2015 by the final judgement of the Italian Football Federation, due to match-fixing on the part of the President of Teramo, Luciano Campitellii, in the penultimate round of the league in the match against Savona.